wekeo/Oceanhack/README.md

 Where can I find out about what Copernicus data is available? visit WEkEO https://www.wekeo.eu/dataset-navigator/start

+What can I find out about the Baltic region? https://www.wekeo.eu/dataset-navigator/search?query=baltic&results=20

 An overview of the complete set of datasets available for this event is listed below

 |  Product | Source | Used for   | Geo Coverage  | Time Coverage   |  Resolution |  Format | HTTP Access  |